 Another consequence of cryogenic fluids having a low viscosity is the fact that a very thin hydrodynamic film is formed between the seal face and its counterface.
 For harder metallized grades such as nickel, this film is too thin to sustain a proper seal.
 Thankfully, antimony is a soft metal, and can run reliably on incredibly thin fluid films.
 As an added benefit, antimony grades have incredibly high compressive strengths when compared to other carbon grades.

-2. Considerations for Food-Safe Materials and Extra-Dry Applications
+2. Considerations for Extra-Dry Applications

 Despite the incredible benefits of antimony-impregnated grades for most applications, there are two scenarios in which even antimony impregnated grades will not suffice as a seal face material:

 - If the mechanical seal needs to be in space